Links, slideshow, and instructions for webinar participants to access The Literacy Cooperative's Contextualized Curriculum.

-In January 2016, the GED Test changed its scores from pass/fail, to three different levels: 175 College Ready + Credit 165 College Ready 145 Pass: High School Equivalency Find more details in the Quick (Unofficial) 2017 GED® Test Update: Only available until June 30, 2017!
-The new GED College Ready Plus Credit is a recommendation for...
+In January 2016, the GED Test changed its scores from pass/fail, to three different levels: 175 College Ready + Credit 165 College Ready 145 Pass: High School Equivalency Study to earn College Credit with your GED Test scores!
+The new GED College Ready Plus Credit is a recommendation for colleges & universities to accept a GED...
 Continue Reading →

 How would you reach at-risk students who struggled in high school?
 Consider blended learning to increase outcomes.